gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales nodded.
 "That, and other things.
 We're going to be in Wilkie Sound in about an hour.
-We'll ony be a couple of kilometers from shore."
+We'll only be a couple of kilometers from shore."

 He trailed off.
 Iffy tried to make sense of what he had said.